 Sacsayhuamán is located 10 minutes from Cusco’s Plaza de Armas.
 The main wall is more than 5 meters high and 2.5 meters wide, weighing between 90 and 125 tons.

 In chapter VI of his seventh book, the Royal Commentaries, Garcilaso de la Vega points out: “an Inca of royal blood was leaving the fortress as a messenger of the Sun.
 Coming out of the defense and not the Temple of the Sun because they said he was a messenger of war and not peace, the fort was the House of the Sun. ”

 Sacsayhuamán had several access zones that communicated the different levels through the ladder.
 These were called the door of Tiu Punku (Tiu means sand), the second one called Punca Acahuana, and the third Huiracocha Puncu (in honor of the god Huiracocha).
 In one of them, Pizarro’s brother, Francisco Pizarro, died of a rock in the head when the Spaniards attacked the rebel forces of Manco Inca during the siege of Cusco.

-The main enclosure of Sacsayhuamán does form by three grand terraces, whose lands were paved and leveled.
+The main enclosure of Sacsayhuamán does the form of three grand terraces, whose lands were paved and leveled.
 Several buildings and three large towers implied erected on top of them.
-To the east side was Paucar Marca (beautiful precinct), in the center Sallac Marca (enclosure with Water), and west Muyu Marca (enclosure round).
+To the east side was Paucar Marca (beautiful precinct), in the center Sallac Marca (enclosure with water), and west Muyu Marca (enclosure round).